milaninayak123/devtinder/hw.md

 install jsonwebtoken
-in login api after email and pw validation , create a jwt token and send it to user -read the cookies inside your profile api and find the logged in user
+in login api after email and pw validation , create a jwt token and send it to user -read the cookies inside your profile api and find the logged in user --write userauth middleware and add it in profile api -- add a new Sendconnetionreq api
+-- set the expiry of JWT tpken and cookies to 7 days example of never expiring the cookie? suppose you went to a cyber cafe and logged in and forgot to log out. your acc will always be there.

+--create user schema method to get jwt token
+--create to comapre compare pws and take a pw input